 He remembered Chad once throwing ice water over home when it looked as though he was overdosing.

-“Who the fuck gave you coke?” he asked.
+“Who the fuck gave you powder?” he asked.

 Susie couldn’t answer.

 He lifted the water bucket.
 He had to act fast.
 Glenn would have seen his daughter wander towards the shed.
 He always had an eye on her no matter what he was doing.
 He was telepathic or something when it came to the kid.
 Who would get the blame?
 The fucking powder fiend.

 “Not touched any in fucking days,” he was growling.
 “What the actual fuck brah!”
 He poured water over the little girl but it didn’t seem to do much good.
 “Damn it, Susie!” he pleaded.
 He lifted her into his arms and gave her a firm pat to her cheeks.
 “Snap out of it.”

 If Cooper or Chad had given his little mascot coke, he was going to raise all kinds of Hell.
 There was no way they should have Charlie without telling him.
 He had been sober for what felt like forever.
 What the fuck!

 The tremors of the little girl’s trembling body became worse with the addition of the cold water.
 He didn’t like it.
 He didn’t like it one bit.
 She was his little mascot.
 She was Kappa So and someone had tried to hurt her.
 No powder in days and the little girl turns up three sheets to the wind.
 Ain’t no one going to believe he had nothing to do with it.
 Everything would be ruined.
 The little girl was sick, The Cappy would be furious but not before Glenn beat his ass.
 Julia would hate him and all along some asshole had powder on the farm this whole time.